Within the Explorer app, there are a number of map layers available.

 Hema Explorer provides access to both offline and online maps.

 Offline maps are where the map source content is stored locally on the device.
 It means that the maps can be viewed even if there is no network connection present.

 The offline content must still be downloaded to the device so the app can access it while offline.

 Online maps are map sources where the content is stored on a server, and must be streamed (dynamically downloaded) to the device for the app to display it.
-For this to happen, and internet connection must be available via which you can access the server.
+For this to happen, an internet connection must be available via which you can access the server.

-Generally any app which uses online maps provides a mechanism by which either entire map sources, or segments of a given map source can be selected and downloaded to the local storage, so that the online map sources becomes available for offline use.
+Generally any app which uses online maps provides a mechanism by which either entire map sources, or segments / sections of a given map source can be selected and downloaded to the local storage, so that the online map sources becomes available for offline use.

 Often, complete raster map sources are NOT available offline due to the large size of the data, particularly at higher zoom levels.

 The range of map layers available in Explorer can be managed from the More Maps panel within the app.

 Explorer can download the Hema Explorer map layer for the entire Australian continent (as states / regions).
 The downloaded files contain this map layer to a maximum zoom level of 12 (which equates to a scale of around 1:150,000).